MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch3.md

 ![Solvers](images/lesson3_chapter1_step1im.PNG)

->Note: In this lesson we will only go over implementation of the Orbital solver and the RadialView solver.
+>Note: In this lesson we will only go over the implementation of the Orbital solver and the RadialView solver.
 To learn more about the full range of solvers available in the MRTK, please visit: https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/README_Solver.html

 ### Use a Solver to Follow the User
 The goal of this chapter is to enhance the button collection that was previously created so that it follows the user’s gaze direction.
-In previous version of the MRTK and HoloToolkit, this was referred to as a taglong functionality.
+In previous version of the MRTK and HoloToolkit, this was referred to as a tagalong functionality.

 1. Select the Button Collection parent object from the previous lesson.

 ![Lesson3 Chapter2 Step1im](images/Lesson3_chapter2_step1im.PNG)

-2. In the Inspector panel, click the Add Component" button and search for "orbital."
+2. In the Inspector panel, click the "Add Component" button and search for "orbital".
 The orbital component should appear.
 Select it to add the orbital component to the Button Collection game object.

 ![Lesson3 Chapter2 Step2im](images/Lesson3_Chapter2_step2im.PNG)